An easy baked lemon chicken recipe for busy weeknights!

 Substitutions.
 Use bone-in, skinless chicken thighs or boneless, skinless chicken breasts if you prefer.
 With larger or bone-in cuts, you may need to extend the baking time to ensure chicken is cooked through (when we tested this recipe with boneless, skinless chicken breasts, we increased the cook time by 8 minutes or so).
 Use 1/2 cup of white wine in place of 1/2 cup of the chicken stock if you like.
 Add kale, broccoli, cauliflower, potatoes, or any vegetables you have on hand in place of or in addition to the spinach.
 We recommend adding broccoli, cauliflower, or carrots just as you put the chicken in the oven to avoid overcooking.

 How to serve this lemon garlic chicken: Serve this lemon chicken over rice, quinoa, farro, pasta (we love ravioli and tortellini!) or mashed potatoes.
 It's also delicious as a stand-alone entree with some roasted vegetables on the side.

 For added texture, wait to add the spinach until you're ready to serve.
 Stir it into the hot broth and let it wilt just slightly.
 (We add the spinach before baking in this recipe for ease, so you can go right from the oven to the table - but if you have the time and prefer your spinach to have more texture, add it right at the end!)
 This recipe has a very light, broth-y sauce.

-If you prefer to thicken the sauce, stir in a cornstarch slurry or add a few spoonfuls of our Magic Cauliflower Cream just before serving.
+If you prefer to thicken the sauce, stir in a cornstarch slurry, a splash of heavy cream, or a few spoonfuls of our Magic Cauliflower Cream just before serving.
 (You may also want to check out our creamy one pan chicken and potatoes recipe, which features a thicker, creamy sauce!)

 Keywords: dinner, baked